 The standard range for a TSH test is usually somewhere between 0.5 and 4.5 uIU/mL.

-A low TSH would be any TSH which falls BELOW 0.5.
+A low TSH would be any TSH that falls BELOW 0.5.

 So lab tests between 0.1 and 0.5 would be considered “low” but not suppressed because you can actually measure them.